briansworth/dev/_posts/2019-1-19-PowerShell-Sccm-AD-PreRequisites-SQL.md

 ---
 layout: post
-title: PowerShell - Automate SQL Install - SCCM AD PreReqs
+title: PowerShell - Automate SQL Install - SCCM PreReqs
 ---

 This is a continuation of automating Sccm prerequisites [part 1](